iar5/sph-watersimulation/Readme.md

 # Descripion

-SPH fluid simulation based on Mathias Müller paper "Particle-Based Fluid Simulation for Interactive Applications".
+Partikelbased fluid simulation based on SPH and Mathias Müller's paper "Particle-Based Fluid Simulation for Interactive Applications".
 The implementation follows the lagrangian viewport.

 # Execute